 If you are experiencing a dental emergency please call one of our offices immediately for advice on how to proceed.
 We make every effort to see patients with emergencies the same day when necessary, and have an after-hours answering service for contacting the dentist on call.

 Dental emergencies can occur at the most inconvenient time.
-From tooth damage to a knocked out tooth, in most cases, your dental emergency should be handled by your dentist at Corbin Dental for the best possible outcome.
-Corbin Dental treats dental emergencies for both current and prospective patients in any of our three New York area dental offices.
+From tooth damage to a knocked-out tooth, in most cases, your dental emergency should be handled by your dentist at Corbin Dental for the best possible outcome.
+Corbin Dental treats dental emergencies for both current and prospective patients in any of our two New York area dental offices.
 We will evaluate your immediate needs and see you the same day when deemed necessary.

 Dr. Bruce Corbin and Dr. Richard Corbin recommend that you contact our office for advice to avoid additional damage or dental problems.
 There are a few measures that can be taken at home to minimize pain and stabilize the situation.
 In most situations where trauma has occurred, the use of a cold compress on the outside of the cheek to reduce swelling and an over the counter pain medication can minimize discomfort.